ismaulhuda/Virutal-Asistant-004/SimpleVirtualAsistant-04/README.md

 # SimpleVirtualAssistant
 A simple virtual asistant coded in Python.
-I just wanted to know how it works.

 This virtual asistant can:

--Tell you good morning/afternoon/night according to time.
+- Tell you good morning/afternoon/night according to time.

--Search something on Wikipedia, and tell you the results.
+- Search something on Wikipedia, and tell you the results.

--Open Youtube or Google just by saying "open google/youtube".
+- Open Youtube, Google, Google Scholar, Instagram, Facebook and Twitter.

--Tell you the time.
+- Tell you the time.